kuberlab/docs/docs/index.md

 ### [Optional] Cloud Account Registration

-Kuberlab provides you a KuberLab shared cluster to run your applications.
+**Kibernetika** provides you a shared cluster to run your applications.
 You can also configure to use your local Kubernetes cluster.
 Hence a cloud service account registration is optional.
-If you do not wish to use the shared cluster you will need to either configure a local cluster, or use a cloud service, and connect this to the Kuberlab service.
+If you do not wish to use the shared cluster you will need to either configure a local cluster, or use a cloud service, and connect this to kibernetika.ai service.

 If you need a cloud service account to run your cluster, you can create one with the following services at their respective sites:
 Google: [https://cloud.google.com/](https://cloud.google.com/)
 AWS: [https://aws.amazon.com/](https://aws.amazon.com/)

-To configure your cluster in the Kuberlab service:
+To configure your cluster in the **Kibernetika** service:
 1. Go the the 'Settings' page as before (see Source Account Registration).

 2. Under ‘Service Accounts’, add and configure the cloud service account where you will run your cluster.
-Currently Kuberlab supports Google Cloud, AWS, and local Kubernetes clusters.
+Currently Kibernetika supports Google Cloud, AWS, and local Kubernetes clusters.

 ![](img/quickstart/add_service.png)